 Getting bogged down with the inadequacy of one's existence is frustratingly simple.
 Without much quibbling, we can all deduct that a human life can rarely make much of a difference.
 In every sense of the word, we are plain.
 Boring.
 Cliche.
 What's the purpose in attempting to be an anomaly against this world if everyone is going to forget us anyway?
 Don't be discouraged, we do not live in futility.

 Our perception in life is too often like a camera lens.
 Rather than stepping out from behind the camera, where our awareness is broadened, we favor the comfort of our tunnel vision understanding.
 We close ourselves off out of fear, and only focus on the minute details of life.
 The mountains we so often fail to climb would be reduced greatly if our focus shifted from the small details to the big picture.
 Self-acclamation is a sadly significant part of human nature.
 Our focus is so narrow minded much of the time that we fail to see the importance of what we are set out to do as Christians.
+9 Therefore God has highly exalted him and bestowed on him the name that is above every name, 10 so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, 11 and every tongue confess that Jesus Christ is Lord, to the glory of God the Father. - Philippians 2:9-11

 In the "big picture" are we - creations of the Lord - to be exalted?
 No. God has exalted Him (Jesus).
 Jesus is the name above all names.
 Our accomplishments such as financial stability, climbing the corporate ladder, renowned talent, or being a successful student all pale in comparison to the common goal all Christians have in common.